-How to Create a Distribution Strategy in the Age of Amazon
+How to Develop a Winning Distribution Strategy in the Age of Amazon

 I’m sure you’ve heard this figure or some version of it before, but it’s worth repeating: More than 40% of all online sales in the United States last year are attributed to Amazon.